-Single men and women asylum seekers have not been found to live in Hartlepool, therefore we majorly engage with asylum seekers and refugees who are family members - dads, mums and their children, or single parents and their children.
+THW engage with minorities who are family members - dads, mums and their children, or single parents and their children.
 We aim to enlighten, educate and encourage healthy living and skill empowerment amongst them, as they are classified as disadvantaged and marginalised people.

 We tackle unhealthy habits (sexual, eating, fitness etc.) which poses a lot of health risks like hypertension, diabetes, heart-disease, fibroid, anaemia, cancer, obesity, AIDS, sexually transmitted diseases, and low self-esteem etc.

-We encourage them to develop their employability skills, and the skills that will enable them to start and build a business.
+We encourage the development of employability skills, and building skills that will enable them the start and build of businesses and careers.

 Our OBJECTS are wide covering areas like education, mental health, healthy eating, nutrition, fitness, sexual health, cleanliness etc. amongst others.

-As a RCO (Refugee Community Organisation), the services we provide for asylum seekers and refugees are to:
+As a RCO (Refugee Community Organisation), the services we provide for the minorities are to: